goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Learning Heroic Trainings.md

 ****

 **\[2 EP\] Clobbering Smash**
 Once per turn, choose 1 technique.
 That technique deals an extra +6 damage whenever it is employed this turn.
-However, you have disadvantage when employing defensive freeforms.
+However, you have disadvantage when employing defensive actions.

 ****
 #questions : What is a *defensive freeform*?
 Is this a freeform technique?